Imperio: Robust Over-the-Air Adversarial Examples for Automatic Speech Recognition Systems: Introduction

 The practical implications and real-world impact of the demonstrated attacks are unclear at the moment.
 On the one hand, earlier work fed the adversarial audio examples \emph{directly} into the ASR system~\cite{carlini2018audio,Schoenherr2019,yuan-18-commandersong}, hence ignoring all side effects (e.\,g., echo or reverberation) of a real-world environment, where the sound is transmitted from a loudspeaker to the input microphone of the recognition engine.
 On the other hand, some works demonstrated adversarial examples that can be played over-the-air~\cite{carlini2016hidden, Abdullah-19-practical, szurley-2019-perceptual, yakura-2019-robust}, but these proof-of-concept attacks are either tailored to a single, static room setup or are hard to reproduce systematically with a proven success rate in a different environment like the attack sketched in CommanderSong~\cite{yuan-18-commandersong}.
+Recently and independently, Chen~\etal~\cite{chen-2020-metamorph} showed a first over-the-air attack.
+Their attack was evaluated against \emph{DeepSpeech}~\cite{hannun-14-deepspeech}.
+In contrast, we are showing an attack against Kaldi, a hybrid ASR system, based on a combination of a DNN-based acoustic model and a subsequent search for the optimal word sequence in a weighted-finite-state-transducer model.
+This approach is conceptually completely different from the end-to-end approach in \emph{DeepSpeech}, as used by Chen~\etal Hybrid systems such as Kaldi are significant here as they show the best performance on many speech recognition tasks, require comparatively little training material, allow for an easy replacement of task-specific grammars, and are therefore widely adopted in the ~industry.

-Also, in cases where over-the-air adversarial examples have been used in black-box settings, the target transcription is easy to perceive by human listeners, once the intended attack is known~\cite{carlini2016hidden, Abdullah-19-practical}.
+In cases where over-the-air adversarial examples have been used in black-box settings, the target transcription is easily perceived by human listeners, once the intended attack is known~\cite{carlini2016hidden, Abdullah-19-practical}.

 We argue that adversarial examples for ASR systems can only be considered a real threat if the targeted recognition is produced even when the signal is played over the air.
 Compared to previous attacks, where the manipulated speech signal is fed directly into the ASR system, over-the-air attacks are more challenging, as the transmission over the air significantly alters the signal.